bhomaidan1990/HCI-Project/Interview.md

 ### 1. Interview questions about user charastaristic
 (Deng: I think 2-5 can be asked in a more comfortable way )
 1. How old are you?
+2. What is your gender?(Man - Woman - etc...)
-2. What kind of **physical** disorders do you have?
+3. What kind of **physical** disorders do you have?
-3. What kind of **cognitive** disorders do you have?
+4. What kind of **cognitive** disorders do you have?
-4. Do you need assistance in order to do your daily chores?
+5. Do you need assistance in order to do your daily chores?
-5. What is the level of the needed assistance on a scale of 6?
+6. What is the level of the needed assistance on a scale of 6?

 >This scale is graduated from 6 to 1, 6 represents independent persons for everyday life activities and 1 represents dependent persons with cognitive, physical, social, significant problems requiring a continued assistance[1].